 We are Abby & Julie - born eight years apart to parents who taught us to love each other, respect each other, pray with each other and laugh with each other.
 This is our journey together as sisters and as friends.

 I am Abby's big sister and quite chatty from what I hear.
 Being optimistic through life's journey is my humble pursuit.
 Talking is my favorite activity.
-Being a preacher's wife has been my most unexpected blessing.
-Being the mother of the Fab Four fills my life with endless warm fuzzies.
-My most favorite things are scrapbooking with my sister and mother, nights out with the girls, happy hour at Sonic, hugs from my kiddos, being an aunt to my handsome nephew, date nights with my hubby,vacationing with my family, bargain shopping with my sister, laying out at the pool, dinner dates with my best friend and laying on the couch with my blue blanket all to myself.
+Being the mother of our four children brings me much joy.
+My most favorite things are lunches with my friends, cold can Cokes, being an aunt to my handsome nephew, date nights with my hubby,vacationing with my family, bargain shopping with my sister, laying out at the pool, and watching TV.
 Encouragement, prayer and service are my spiritual gifts.
 Sharing life's journey with my sister fills me with great pride and laughter.

 I am Julie's little sister and quite funny from what I hear.
 Being joyful through life's journey is my humble pursuit.
 Laughing is my favorite activity.
 I have trouble making big decisions.
 I went to three colleges before receiving a degree in communications.
 One of the best decisions I have made was marrying my handsome husband.
 Being a mother to our precious baby boy thrills my soul .
 I am an athlete.
 I completed a marathon for charity.
 Being an aunt to the Fab Four is one of my most treasured roles.
 Having a loving family makes me most grateful.
 My favorite things are scrapbooking, entertaining in my home, going to Sonic at happy hour,riding four wheelers with my hubby, shopping red dot sales with my sister, laughing with my best friend, traveling with my hubby, laying out and decorating my home for each season.
 Hospitality, service and encouragement are my spiritual gifts.
 Sharing life's journey with my sister brings me great comfort and happiness.